data-science-hub/data-science-hub.github.io/guidelines.md

 ##### FAIRness

-Have the authors made efforts to make their resources maximally FAIR - Findable, Accessible, Interoperable and Reusable - in line with the published FAIR principles?
+Have the authors made efforts to make their resources maximally FAIR - Findable, Accessible, Interoperable and Reusable - in line with the [FAIR](http://www.dtls.nl/fair-data/) principles?

 ##### Suggested improvements